Jcheahh/todo-backend/README.md

 # ToDo-List

 ToDo list is a simple Web application to save your daily task.
 I am using a server-client architecture and this is the server side written in Ruby on Rails.
+I have also included model test and request test for this project.

 ## Features